dart-lang/site-www/src/tools/pub/glossary.md

 Pub includes a [content hash][] for each package to check against during future resolutions.

-If your package is an application package, you will typically check this into source control.
+If your package is an [application package][], you will typically check this into source control.
 For regular packages, you usually won't.

 [content hash]: #content-hashes